“The feedback of the training was very good”

-Different types of DSE - desktop, portable, IPADs, Smartphones, Tablet PCs, Netbooks, Touch screens etc
+Different types of DSE - desktop, portable, IPADs, Smartphones, Tablet PCs, Touch screens etc

-The Display Screen Equipment Regulations 1-9 is explained (Breaks and job/task design, job rotation, when to exceed basic requirements, information, training etc )
+The Display Screen Equipment Regulations - (Breaks and job/task design, job rotation, when to exceed basic requirements, information, training etc )

-Delegates learn how to use the DSE checklist and this is demonstrated by the trainer.
+Delegates learn how to use the DSE checklist - work through with the trainer.
 Delegates then have the chance to carry out an assessment on each other

 12.10 - 12.30 - DSE user hazard identification - delegates will view a DSE user and then identify the hazards